zBreeez3y/PySS/README.md

 # PySS
-A script written on Python3 that will query RSS feeds from a list and email you the latest articles that are published.
+A script written in Python3 that will query RSS feeds from a list and email you the latest articles that are published.

 ## What does PySS do?
-- PySS was created to be ran as a scheduled task that executes at the top of the hour.
+- PySS was created to be ran as a scheduled task that executes every hour, but obviously set it up to your liking :)
 - Upon execution, PySS will run through a list of RSS URL's and query the HTML of the entire feed.
 - It then parses the HTML of each feed for the <link> tags as these are the tags that contain the URL to the feed's articles.
 - PySS will then write all the links to a temporary text file, where it will compare against the current list of article URLs from the prior run